 Breast Uplift And Augmentation

 Those persons who lose volume and tone postpartum or consequent to weight loss may desire breast enlargement as well as a lift.
-Whether these procedures are performed at the same time or in tandem remains somewhat controversial.
-Some surgeons prefer to stage the procedure and perform either the augmentation or uplift first followed by the remaining procedure after a designated period of recovery.

 The "tailor-tack" approach is somewhat time consuming and, as a result, not performed by many surgeons.
 However, none can dispute its accuracy.